Skip to main content

 cat ~/Downloads/host-lf.pub | pbcopy

-1. In your remote server, add the SSH key you copied in the previous step.
-For example, in the Hetzner cloud server, click Server > SSH keys, and then click Add SSH key.
+3. In your remote server, add the SSH key you copied in the previous step.
+For example, if you are using a Hetzner cloud server, click Server, and then select SSH keys to add an SSH key.

-3. To connect to your server with SSH, enter the following command.
-Replace PATH_TO_PRIVATE_KEY/PRIVATE_KEY_NAME with the path to your private SSH key.
-Replace SERVER_IP_ADDRESS with your server's IP address.
+4. To connect to your server with SSH, enter the following command.

 _10